 As mentioned earlier infectious diseases results from infection, agents responsible for causing this infection include viroids, nematodes, prion, arthropods namely mites and fleas and macroparasites such as helminths and tapeworms.
-It occurs when there is an invasion of an organism’s into the body cells and tissue with infection-causing agent involving the reaction of the host tissues to this organisms and due to the toxins that they produce.
+It occurs when there is an invasion of an organism’s into the body cells and tissue with infection-causing agent involving the reaction of the host tissues to these organisms and due to the toxins that they produce.

 List of Infectious Diseases

-- Granuloma inguinale.
+- Granuloma inguinale

-- Severe Acute Respiratory Syndrome.
+- SARS-Severe Acute Respiratory Syndrome

-Prevention of Infectious Diseases
+Preventing Infectious Diseases